ICC4103-202010-WebTech/course-project-fijimenez-ncapara/README.md

 * Francisco Javier Jimenez Iglesias
 * Nicolas Claus Apara Reineking

+# Notes
+ To have a clean database, please do the following:

+ * rake db:drop
+ * rake db:create
+ * rake db:migrate
+ * rake db:seed

 # Queries

 ## You can use the line command:  rake db:model_queries, they are all done there